-Nine great Melbourne day walks
+Eleven great Melbourne day walks

-You don't have to escape the city to go a hiking adventure!
+You don't have to escape the city to go on a hiking adventure!
 Here are Melbourne's best day walks.

 Get to know Melbourne from the ground up by exploring nine urban hiking gems.
 Visit beaches, creeks, the city's loveliest parks and best shopping streets.
 Pack light (you can stop for eats on the way!)